ChrisWhealy/wasm_sha256/README.md

 $ ls -al ./bin/sha256.wasm
 -rw-r--r--  1 chris  staff  1259 27 Jan 10:49 ./bin/sha256.wasm
 ```

+Unfortunately, I don't think it will be possible to squeeze the binary into less than 1Kb... :-(

 The details of the algorithm have been obtained from [SHA256 Algorithm](https://sha256algorithm.com/)